Criminology

 Biographical Sketch

 Navigating the criminal justice system requires people to make difficult decisions.
-Eyewitnesses must decide whether a presented suspect is the perpetrator or not, suspects must decide how to respond in police interviews, and police officers must decide how to interact with eyewitnesses, suspects, and other actors in the justice system.
-When these decisions are wrong, there can be serious consequences: misidentifications, false confessions, wrongful convictions, and loss of public trust in the justice system.
+Eyewitnesses must decide whether a presented suspect is the perpetrator or not, risk assessors must decide whether to release offenders from prison or not, suspects must decide how to respond in police interviews, and police officers must decide how to interact with eyewitnesses, suspects, and other actors in the justice system.
+When these decisions are wrong, there can be serious consequences: misidentifications, wrongful convictions, and loss of public trust in the justice system.

-As a legal psychologist and Assistant Professor in the Department of Criminology at Fresno State, Dr. Ditchfield investigates how individuals in the criminal justice system (e.g., eyewitnesses, criminal suspects, and police officers) make hard choices in high-stakes situations where those choices appear to have real consequences.
-By investigating decision making in a controlled, experimental environment, Dr. Ditchfield’s work provides insight into the psychological mechanisms that cause legal decision making errors.
+As a legal psychologist and Assistant Professor in the Department of Criminology at Fresno State, Dr. Ditchfield investigates how individuals in the criminal justice system (e.g., risk assessors, eyewitnesses, criminal suspects, and police officers) make hard choices in high-stakes situations where those choices appear to have real consequences.
+By investigating decision making via experimental and modern statistical techniques, Dr. Ditchfield’s work provides insight into the psychological mechanisms that cause legal decision-making errors.

-Dr. Ditchfield graduated from Fresno State in 2016 with degrees in Criminology and Political Science, and earned his masters and doctorate at Iowa State University in Social Psychology.
-He is also a member of the American Psychological Association and the American Psychology-Law Society.
+Dr. Ditchfield graduated from Fresno State in 2016 with degrees in Criminology and Political Science and earned his masters and doctorate at Iowa State University in Social Psychology.
+He is also a member of the American Society of Criminology, the American Psychology-Law Society, and the Western Psychology Association.

 Education